 Honorable Mentions

-The 10 apps above are our top picks, but the Strava free app ecosystem runs deep.
-A few more worth exploring:
+The 10 apps above are our top picks, but the free Strava app ecosystem runs deep.
+A few more worth a look:

-- myWindsock — adds detailed weather data to your Strava activities, including wind direction and its effect on your speed
+- myWindsock: adds detailed weather data to your Strava activities, including wind direction and how it affected your speed

-- Klimat — automatically adds weather information to your Strava activity descriptions
+- Klimat: automatically adds weather info to your Strava activity descriptions

-For the complete list, browse our free Strava apps directory — currently featuring 100+ completely free integrations.
+For the complete list, browse our free Strava apps directory, currently featuring 100+ free integrations.

 Find Your Next Favorite App